MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-record-sales-price-discount-payment-agreements.md

 5. Repeat steps 5 through 7 for each currency that the customer will receive a different invoice discount for.

 The invoice discount is now set up and assigned to the customer in question.
 When you select the customer code in the **Invoice Disc.
 Code** field on other customer cards, the same invoice discount is assigned to those customers.

-## Best Price Calculation
-When you have recorded special prices and line discounts for sales and purchases, [!INCLUDE[d365fin](includes/d365fin_md.md)] ensures that your profit on item trade is always optimal by automatically calculating the best price on sales and purchase documents and on job and item journal lines.

-The best price is the lowest permissible price with the highest permissible line discount on a given date. [!INCLUDE[d365fin](includes/d365fin_md.md)] automatically calculates this when it inserts the unit price and the line discount percentage for items on new document and journal lines.

-> [!NOTE]
-> The following describes how the best price is calculated for sales.
-The calculation is the same for purchases.

-1. [!INCLUDE[d365fin](includes/d365fin_md.md)] checks the combination of the bill-to customer and the item and then calculates the applicable unit price and line discount percentage, using the following criteria:

-    - Does the customer have a price/discount agreement, or does the customer belong to a group that does?
-    - Is the item or the item discount group on the line included in any of these price/discount agreements?
-    - Is the order date (or the posting date for the invoice and credit memo) within the starting and ending date of the price/discount agreement?
-    - Is a unit of measure code specified?
-If so, [!INCLUDE[d365fin](includes/d365fin_md.md)] checks for prices/discounts with the same unit of measure code, and prices/discounts with no unit of measure code.

-2. [!INCLUDE[d365fin](includes/d365fin_md.md)] checks whether any price/discount agreements apply to information on the document or journal line, and then inserts the applicable unit price and line discount percentage using the following criteria:

-    - Is there a minimum quantity requirement in the price/discount agreement that is fulfilled?
-    - Is there a currency requirement in the price/discount agreement that is fulfilled?
-If so, the lowest price and the highest line discount for that currency are inserted, even if local currency would provide a better price.
-If there is no price/discount agreement for the specified currency code, [!INCLUDE[d365fin](includes/d365fin_md.md)] inserts the lowest price and the highest line discount in your local currency.

-If no special price can be calculated for the item on the line, then either the last direct cost or the unit price from the item card is inserted.

 ## To copy sales prices
 These steps differ, depending on whether your administrator has turned on the **New sales pricing experience** feature update.